h5netcdf/h5netcdf/README.rst

 h5netcdf has two APIs, a new API and a legacy API.
-Both interfaces currently reproduce most of the features of the netCDF interface, with the notable exception of support for operations the rename or delete existing objects.
+Both interfaces currently reproduce most of the features of the netCDF interface, with the notable exception of support for operations that rename or delete existing objects.
 We simply haven't gotten around to implementing this yet.
 Patches would be very welcome.